Let’s talk tie-dye tips!

 Damp vs. wet fabric

 Did you know your project will have a completely different look depending on how wet your fabric is?
-If you want sharp lines, keep your fabric dry, however, if you are working with heavy fabric, like bulky t-shirts, the dye likely won’t travel through as deep as if the fabric is wet.
+If you want great results with sharp lines, keep your fabric dry.
+If you are working with heavy fabric, like bulky t-shirts, the dye likely won’t travel through as deep as if the fabric is wet.
 You’ll end up with a lot of white areas.

 I usually start with damp fabric and I keep a spray bottle of water on hand to keep it moist as I add the color.

 You don’t want it soaking wet because then the dye will spread too much and bleed where you don’t want it.
-It will also water down the colors.
+It will also water down the colors – we want vibrant colors!!!

 That leads to the best practice of…